 When we moved into our new house, we inherited ceiling fans and lights that required reading a manual to operate them.
 Thank goodness for google as I have spent many nights in bed downloading and reading pdfs on operating these mysterious marvels.
 At first, I was so overwhelmed with unpacking and decorating that I tried to get Adam to handle it but I kid you not, he actually looked at me as we tried to figure out how to open one of them up to change a bulb, and suggested that we should call a professional.
 To change a lightbulb.
 I recalled the post I did about our tasks in our relationship and that I am in charge of these things and immediately fired him from the job.
 So that is how I ended up reading manuals on lighting fixtures.
 You know, it’s a good thing I did, most of them are pretty fancy and were obviously picked out by someone who enjoys life made better by technology.
 The fans are all operated by buttons on the wall and have 6 speed settings and light dimmers involved.
+The different speed settings will be perfect for the summer months, especially if the weather is too hot to handle.
+I just can’t wait until we actually figure out how to use them.
+My friend has some ceiling fans of her own and said that they’re a lifesaver when her house gets warm.
+Even when she runs into problems with them, all she has to do is contact somewhere similar to Home Team Electric, (visit company website here), to enquire about some repairs, and they get fixed in no time.
+Which is good because no one wants to suffer in a boiling house.
+I can’t wait to make the most out of these ceiling fans; I’m actually glad that we inherited them.
+But I just need to work out how to control the speed settings and light dimmers with the buttons on the wall before we have this luxury.
 I doubt I would have figured that or the crazy different bulbs for each one without it and have enjoyed using them in full functioning glory.

 It’s interesting owning a home with someone and seeing what they think they can do themselves.
 I grew up with a mom who was single through my teens and who was a beast with doing stuff herself and taught us all to be the same.
 We all had to climb down in the well and change fuses and could use all tools with ease.
 What’s really interesting is that my sister and I both married men who had dads who were crazy DIYers but neither of our husbands seem to think they are able to do anything without calling for help.
 When we first moved in, I balked that he made us hire a plumber to hook up the gas dryer, but I understand his fear with gas.
 We also had an electrician come and do a long list of things that involved drilling holes in walls and wiring that was overwhelming to us.
 Besides that though, I’m of camp DIY when you own a house, in less it would take me so long to do something that its cheaper to hire out than use my time.
 We’ve talked about this and Adam likes the idea of being a Mr. Fix it like his Dad was, so I have been giving him pep talks and telling him to find youtube videos to figure stuff out.
 I am proud to say that he has been fixing things outside and he’s been working on his own motorcycle and even built a box thing for skateboarding with this new confidence.
 All I’ve asked is that he at least DI-Try before he calls for help and it’s amazing what he can do!